joshio1/joshio1.github.io/_posts/2023-12-29-how-to-enable-https-on-rails-application-deployed-using-kamal.md

 kamal traefik restart
 ```

-- After running these commands, if we visit our website directly using the domain name, we should be able to see our Rails application up and running.
+Your Rails application should now be accessible at your domain with HTTPS enabled.

 ![](/assets/images/2023/12/image-2-1024x569.png)

-- Other commands you might wanna try for debugging in case there was some error:
+For debugging, use:

 ```bash
 kamal traefik logs
 kamal app logs
 ```

-- Also, you can use `kamal env push` to push your environment variables and `kamal traefik reboot` to reboot traefik.
-Please check `kamal traefik help` for more information.
+You can also use `kamal env push` to update environment variables and `kamal traefik reboot` to restart Traefik.
+See `kamal traefik help` for more options.
-- This concludes our steps to add HTTPS and SSL certificate to our Rails application using Kamal.

-## Next Part: Sidekiq and Redis
+## Next Part: Configure Sidekiq and Redis

-- Click <a href="/posts/kamal-rails-series-configure-sidekiq-and-redis/">HERE</a> to read the next post where I talk about adding Redis and Sidekiq to our Kamal configuration.
+<a href="/posts/kamal-rails-series-configure-sidekiq-and-redis/">Continue to Part 4</a> to add Redis and Sidekiq to your Kamal configuration.

-- Check out these previous articles from this series:
+**Previous articles in this series:**

-<a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Part 1: Deploying a basic Rails application using Kamal on Hetzner</a>
+- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Part 1: Deploy a basic Rails application using Kamal on Hetzner</a>
-- <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Part 2: Add Postgres to deployed Rails application using Kamal</a>
+- <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Part 2: Add Postgres to your deployed Rails application</a>